rhboot/shim/SBAT.md

-However, once the global number is bumped for the next upstream CVE fix there will be no further need to carry that product-specific generation number; satisfying the check of the global number will also exclude any of the older product-specific binaries.
+However, once the global number is bumped for the next upstream CVE fix there will be no further need to carry that product-specific generation number.
+Satisfying the check of the global number will also exclude any of the older product-specific binaries.

 For example: There is a global CVE disclosure and all vendors coordinate to